WilleLX1/KellerC2/README.md

 ```

 After running one or more clients, requesting `http://localhost:8000/clients`
 will show the list of registered clients.
+The web interface available at
+`http://localhost:8000/` lets you send commands to individual clients and view
+their most recent results.